andrastantos/brew/docs/cpu/isa_detail_prefix_groups.rst

 Description
 ~~~~~~~~~~~
-Type overrides provide a way to momentarily change the apparent type of any of the operands of an instruction, without actually changing the stored type of the associated register.
+Type override provides a way to momentarily change the apparent type of any of the operands of an instruction, without actually changing the stored type of the associated register.
 The override prefix changes the way types are interpreted in the immediately succeeding instruction.
 Any valid instruction can be preceded by a type override prefix.
 While in principle cascading prefix instructions is valid, this version of the ISA specifies only a single prefix instruction.
-The only conceivable cascading prefix sequence thus is multiple type overrides, which is invalid and raises an invalid instruction exception.
+The only conceivable cascading prefix sequence thus is multiple type overrides, which is invalid and raises an :code:`exc_unkown_inst` exception.

 In assembly, any appearance of an operand register can be prefixed with a type override in the form of :code:`(<type>)`.
 For instance::